rightoneducation/righton-app/README.md

 ### Communication channels

-We are always to hear from people who are also interested in making math more fun, engaging, and accessible to more people.
-Please let us know about your experience -- we're trying to build this plane as we fly it, and suggestions are always welcome and appreciated.
-You can reach us anytime at info@rightoneducation.com.
+We are always happy to hear from people who are also interested in building learning apps and making math more fun for more people.
+We're trying to build this plane as we fly it, and suggestions are always welcome and appreciated.
+Give us a shout anytime at info@rightoneducation.com.

 ### Testing